docxology/cohereants/output/project_combined.md

 ### Signal Amplification and Frequency Selection

 The parallel arrangement of piezoelectric MTs suggests a role in signal amplification and frequency selection.
-The `calculate_sensilla_resonance_frequency()` function models these effects using cavity resonator theory.
+The `calculate_sensilla_resonance_frequency()` function models these effects using cavity resonator theory and is cross‑referenced in `tests/test_sensilla.py`.

 **Amplification Mechanism**: Parallel MT arrays can provide:
 - **Coherent Signal Addition**: Phase-matched responses enhance signal strength